Rosemont, Pennsylvania: Education

-Primary and secondary schools

 Public schools

 Pupils living in the Radnor Township portion of Rosemont attend schools in Radnor Township School District, while students in the Lower Merion Township portion attend schools in the Lower Merion School District.

+As of 2024 school zoning for the Lower Merion Township portion is as follows: Gladwyne Elementary School, Black Rock Middle School, and Harriton High School.

 Until 1980, the Radnor Township, Delaware County portion of the community was served by Rosemont Elementary School, located in the Garret Hill neighborhood of the town.
 The Rosemont Business Campus now stands on the former elementary school site.
 Children in these neighborhoods are now bused to the Radnor Elementary School.

 Private schools

-Holy Child School at Rosemont (formerly Rosemont School of the Holy Child), located in Rosemont and in Lower Merion Township, is neither affiliated with nor governed by the Roman Catholic Archdiocese of Philadelphia.
-The school is adjacent to Rosemont College.
+Holy Child School at Rosemont, formerly Rosemont School of the Holy Child, is a Catholic school in the Roman Catholic Archdiocese of Philadelphia and under the trusteeship of the Society of the Holy Child Jesus, which is run by a lay administration.
+The school is adjacent to Rosemont College, also founded by the same order.

 The Agnes Irwin School is located on Ithan Avenue in Rosemont.
 It is an all-girl, non-sectarian, day school for PreK-Grade 12 founded by Miss Agnes Irwin and her sister Sofie.

 The Roman Catholic Saint Thomas of Villanova Parish run by the Augustinian Order also ran a parochial school, which closed in the 1980s, adjacent to their Rosemont chapel and serving the Rosemont community.

 Colleges and universities

 Rosemont College is in Rosemont on Montgomery Avenue at Curwen Road.

+Delaware County Community College covers the Delaware County portion.
+Montgomery County Community College covers the Montgomery County portion.